Youngin9210/ReadMe-Generator/README.md

 ## Description

+This app utilizes Javascript along with NodeJs, npm, and inquirer.
 Using the command line, this app will prompt the user with questions about sections included in a readme.md file.
 When inputs are given, then a readme.md file is generated with contents from user input.

 ## Table of Contents